Mudhoney-1965

 As with other Meyer films, especially Supervixens, there is one character who is evil and possibly insane.
 In this case, it’s Sidney who eventually sets fire to a farm and rapes and murders the preacher’s wife.

 The acting is hardly up to snuff but Mudhoney is not about Oscar-caliber performances.
-Over the top and campy the obnoxious and loud dialogue only enhances the events.
+The over-the-top, campy performances combined with the obnoxious and loud dialogue only enhance the events.

 The visual aspects of Mudhoney impress me, especially in the opening sequence.
 A series of quick shots of intersecting bare feet reveal that Meyer has more to offer than sexploitation.
 Later, a body falling into a grave involves inventive camerawork.